PSYC 1101 Introduction to General Psychology 3 Credits

 Prerequisite(s): PSYC 1101.

-PSYC 2128 Intro/Theories of Personality 3 Credits
+PSYC 2128 Introduction to Theories of Personality 3 Credits

 A comprehensive study of the major theories of personality and their possible therapeutic applications.
 The theories of Adler, Erikson, Freud, Jung, Maslow, Rogers, Skinner and others are covered.